ace2016/real-estate-app/README.md

 - 🔢 **Price Estimation** based on location, sentiment, property description, and more.
 - 🌐 **Benchmark API Integration** with the UK Property Data API (RapidAPI).
-- 🧠 **SHAP Explainability**: Waterfall plots + Top Feature Contributions, understand what features influenced your prediction..
+- 🧠 **SHAP Explainability**: Waterfall plots + Top Feature Contributions, understand what features influenced your prediction.
 - 📝 **Sentiment Analysis** of descriptions to impact prediction.
 - 📉 **Text & Structured Feature Modeling** with TF-IDF + Truncated SVD.
 - 📍 **Interactive Map View** to visualize the property location.
-- 🧮 **Inflation Adjusted** predictions (×4.2 for 1995–1999 → 2024).
+- 🧮 **Inflation Adjusted** predictions (x4.2 for 1995–1999 to 2024).
 - 📈 **Confidence Intervals** around each prediction.
 - 💡 **Custom CSS styling** for polished UI.
 - ✅ **Fallback Logic** for unknown postcodes or districts.